jnozzi/cocoadev.com/markdown/SeekingSafeWayToRequestAMonospaceFont.md

 ----

-Try     General/[NSFont userFixedPitchFontOfSize:0.0] to get the user's default monospace font and size.
+Try     [NSFont userFixedPitchFontOfSize:0.0] to get the user's default monospace font and size.

 ----